ejrbuss/type-mark/docs/index.md

 > type.arrayof.number(x)
 ```

-Does not play nicely with `of` or `collapse`, but gets along just fine with
-`not` and `assert`.

 ##### `of`

-Rather than checkign the passed value checks the properties of the passed value.
+Rather than checking the passed value checks the properties of the passed value.
-Automatically fails if the passed value is not an object or is `null`.
+Automatically fails if the passed value is not an object.
 Note
 that this means `of` works as expected with arrays as well.
 The following
 example asserts that `x` is an object whose properties are all strings.